 What to do?

 Well, I might as well look at Upwork, and see if anyone catches me eye.
 I have one component of the app that I could farm out and maybe make some progress with the rest.
-Maybe I can do that, maybe I can farm out pieces of the code to various developers and then fix and combine the rest into a working app.
-Plus I have some space on my credit card, but shit I really didn’t want to go into debt to make this happen.
+Maybe I can farm out pieces of the code to various developers and then fix and combine the rest into a working app.
+Plus, I have some space on my credit card, but shit I really didn’t want to go into debt to make this happen.